learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 Examine the output from the cell above and compare it to the original output of both the `cards_df` and `mechanics_df` DataFrame heads you displayed earlier.
-Notice how it this now combines the columns from both?
+Notice how this now combines the columns from both?

 **_Question_**

 If you inspect the original `cards_df` DataFrame, you'll notice that it contains  2,819 records.
-The result of our inner join, `cards_with_mechanics_df`, conntains only 1079 rows.
+The result of our inner join, `cards_with_mechanics_df`, contains only 1079 rows.
 Why?

 Write your answer below this line:
 ________________________________________________________________________________